leweaver/orangine/README.md

 1. Change directory to the root of the GIT repository
 1. Change directory to `thirdparty\googletest\googlemock\msvc\2015`
 1. Execute command: `msbuild gmock.sln /p:Platform="x64"`

+# Overall Architecture
+Here is a quick non-exhaustive overview of how the main object instances are instantiated.
+Each item creates and owns the items below it in the tree.
+Each item below is the name of a class, which is located in a CPP/H file of the same name.

+- oe::Main
+  - DX::DeviceResources
+  - oe::Game
+    - oe::Scene
+	  - oe::Entity_graph_loader_gltf
+	  - oe::IManager_base derived classes:
+		- oe::Entity_render_manager
+		- oe::Scene_graph_manager
+			- oe::Entity
+			- oe::Entity_filter
+		- oe::Render_step_manager
+			- oe::Render_step
+		- ...

 # Running unit tests
 Tests are executed via the `Test Explorer` window in visual studio.
 Projects that contain tests are suffixed with `-Test` and compile to an x64 executable.
 To run them;